Fitz-James O'Brien: Life in the United States

 O'Brien's first year in America proved fruitful.
 He established connections, including a friendship with the Irish-American John Brougham, who launched the comedic publication The Lantern.
 O'Brien took a position there, his first entry in American literature.
 He also became acquainted with Frank H. Bellew, an illustrator who drew O'Brien's works in The Lantern and other publications throughout his career.

 Pfaff's beer cellar in 1857.
 Depicted seated at left is the writer and poet Walt Whitman.

-During the early 1850s, O'Brien made friendships at Pfaff's Beer Hall, a hub for the New York Bohemians.
+During the early 1850s, O'Brien made friendships at Pfaff's Beer Hall, a hub for the New York City Bohemians.
 This circle, led by Henry Clapp Jr. and Ada Clare, included figures like Brougham and O'Brien, who assumed major roles.
 The New York Bohemians comprised an array of local artists, creating an atmosphere of creative intellectual exchange.

 O'Brien paid homage to the Bohemian movement in his story "The Bohemian" (1855), published in Harper's New Monthly Magazine.
 While he engaged in the Bohemian lifestyle, his writing did not focus on these experiences.
 His non-speculative fiction and poetry continued to address social issues, involving characters confronting their surroundings with courage.
 Despite the anonymity of publishing in that era, which made it challenging to get contributions, O'Brien's output and impact on the landscape was known.
 In 1855, he published seven poems and ten stories, followed by six poems and eight stories in 1856, and eleven poems and four stories in 1857.